 - Write out and learn your script prior to filming.
 You want to have your brain fully focused on your performance – i.e. on the delivery of your message, not trying to remember what to say next (which can make you look unsure of yourself and ‘zoned-out’ on-screen).
-Smack-down!
-If you are thinking of using an Autocue – well don’t!
-Have some respect for your audience.
-If you want them to stay engaged while watching you on a screen while you deliver your video presentation – you need to take the time to learn your content!

 Practice delivering your presentation to the camera (not to the mirror, or to a person in the room – that technique will fail you).
 The video camera will not give you any feedback like a human being does – you need to get used to receiving no feedback if you want to come across well on-screen.
-Several rehearsals prior to recording will help reduce speech “flubs”, as well as warm up vocals and your face and jaw (notorious places for tension) note: tension will always show on screen.
+Several rehearsals prior to recording will help reduce speech “flubs”, as well as warm-up vocals and your face and jaw (notorious places for tension) note: tension will always show on-screen.

 - To help with tension, try to make yourself laugh prior to filming.
 Laughing will relax and emotionally free you up.
 It will also open your airways and put you in a great mood!